Laminar post-stall wakes of tapered swept wings: Results

 \subsection{Overview of tapered wing wakes}

-Post-stall wakes around tapered wings exhibit a rich diversity of flow structures depending on the taper ratio, but they are also globally affected by aspect ratio, angles of attack and sweep, and, as shown in figure \ref{fig:qcritOverview}, through the combined effects of LE and TE sweep angles.
+In figure \ref{fig:qcritOverview}, we present instantaneous post-stall flows over tapered wings, which exhibit a rich diversity of wake structures through the combined effects of LE and TE sweep.
 Taper effects on laminar separated flows are entwined with the effects of LE and TE sweep angles.
-By studying straight taper, that is, wings with $\Lambda_{c/2}$ and $\Lambda_{c/4}$ approximately zero, we can separate the effects of taper from sweep and other geometrical parameters.
+However, by studying straight tapered wings, that is, wings with $\Lambda_{c/2}$ and $\Lambda_{c/4}$ approximately zero, we can distinguish the effects of taper from other geometrical~parameters.

 For instance, let us explore the flows over wings with $(\lambda,\Lambda_\text{LE}) = (1,0^\circ)$ and compare them to the wake structures around $(\lambda,\Lambda_\text{LE}) =(0.27, 10^\circ)$ wings; these flows have $\Lambda_{c/4} = 0^\circ$ and $1.8^\circ$, respectively.
-There is a strong reduction of the tip vortex length for tapered wings caused by the reduction in the tip chord length, but the downstream root shedding is similar, forming hairpin-like vortices in the wake.
-The near-wakes are different for these two flows.
-For the tapered wing, the root shedding presents spatial fluctuations over the spanwise vortex on the suction side.
-Such oscillations are absent in the vortical structure that forms over the untapered wing.
+For the tapered wing, we note a significant reduction of the tip vortex length caused by the smaller $c_\text{tip}$.
+The downstream root shedding, however, exhibits similar hairpin-like structures for both wings.
+In the near-wake region, for the tapered wing, the spatial spanwise flow fluctuations emerge near the root, over the spanwise vortex on the suction side.
+Such wake oscillations are absent in the vortical structure that forms over the untapered wing.

-We can further explore the separate taper effects on the wake dynamics by considering wings with $\Lambda_{c/2} \approx 0^\circ$, as shown for the similar flow patterns that develop at the root region for $(\lambda,\Lambda_\text{LE}) = (1,0^\circ)$ and $(0.27, 18.4^\circ)$ wings.
-Here, with a lower taper ratio, tip vortices are considerably weakened when compared to the untapered wing tip vortices.
-Over the tapered wing, vortex rolls are slanted and aligned with $\Lambda_\text{LE}$, showing that the LE sweep angle is important to the near-wake shedding behavior.
+We can further explore the distinct taper effects on the wake dynamics by considering wings with $\Lambda_{c/2} \approx 0^\circ$, as shown for the similar flow patterns that develop at the root region for $(\lambda,\Lambda_\text{LE}) = (1,0^\circ)$ and $(0.27, 18.4^\circ)$ wings.
+Here, with a lower taper ratio, tip vortices are considerably weakened when compared to the structures near the free end of the untapered wing.
+The vortical roll structures emerging over the tapered wing appear slanted and aligned with $\Lambda_\text{LE}$, suggesting that the LE sweep angle plays an important role to define the behavior of the near-wake shedding structures.